-The amount expended during the past two years is \$205,877.69, leaving a cash balance on hand of \$34,527.95.
-Since its organization the Board of Park Commissioners has disbursed \$389,566.35, all of which is represented by actual work performed on the grounds in its charge, and for the purchase of material and merchandise employed in the work.
-For the future maintenance of the Park the Legislature of the State, 1876, authorized the Board of Supervisors to appropriate \$15,000, and to levy an annual assessment upon the taxable property of the City and County, of one and one half per cent. upon each one hundred dollars valuation.
+\$504,244.02, all of which is represented by actual work performed on the grounds in its charge, and for the purchase of material and merchandise employed in the work.
+For the maintenance of the Park the Legislature of the State, 1876, authorized the Board of Supervisors to appropriate \$15,000, and to levy an annual assessment upon the taxable property of the City and County, of one and one half per cent. upon each one hundred dollars valuation.

-The amount actually expended upon the Parks also includes the expense of fencing the Buena Vista and Mountain Lake Parks, and making large plantations on the former reservation, so that deducting the expense of the preliminary topographical survey of Golden Gate Park, and the amount of the items of expense upon the other two reservations, the cost of improvement and maintenance of the Park, as seen by ordinary visitors, has been, during the past four and a half years, since the work commenced, about \$379,814.35.
-Of this, about \$72,000 is chargeable to maintenance; and about \$10,000 invested in work-horses, rolling-stock, heavy implements, tools, office furniture, instruments, and other needful incidentals, in good order for future use; so that the total cost of improving Golden Gate Park and Avenue, including all plans therefor, superintendence of the work and reclamation of the sands, is, to date hereof, \$297,814.35.
+The amount actually expended upon the Parks also includes the expense of fencing the

+Buena Vista and Mountain Lake Parks, and making large plantations on the former reservation, so that deducting the expense of the preliminary topographical survey of Golden Gate Park, and the amount of the items of expense upon the other two reservations, the cost of improvement and maintenance of the Park, as seen by ordinary visitors, has been, during the past five and a half years, since the work commenced, about \$456,663.91.
+Of this, about \$98,000 is chargeable to maintenance; and about \$13,000 invested in work-horses, rolling-stock, heavy implements, tools, office furniture, instruments, and other needful incidentals, in good order for future use; so that the total cost of improving Golden Gate Park and Avenue, including all plans therefor, superintendence of the work and reclamation of the sands, is, to date hereof, \$345,663.91.

-The statement relating to visitors shows that one hundred and thirty thousand eight hundred and eighty-eight vehicles and four hundred and forty-four thousand six hundred and eighteen persons entered the Park during the year ending November 30, 1874, and one hundred and fifty-seven thousand and ninety-one vehicles and five hundred and sixteen thousand one hundred and seventy persons in the year ending November 30, 1875.
-During the first mentioned year fourteen million one hundred and twenty-three thousand six hundred and forty-one gallons of water were used on the grounds; during the latter year, thirteen million eight hundred and ninety-seven thousand seven hundred and ninety-nine gallons.
+The statement relating to visitors shows that one hundred and thirty thousand eight hundred and eighty-eight vehicles and four hundred and forty-four thousand six hundred and eighteen persons entered the Park during the year ending November 30, 1874; one hundred and fifty-seven thousand and ninety-one vehicles and five hundred and sixteen thousand one hundred and seventy persons in the year ending November 30, 1875; one hundred and eighty-nine thousand two hundred and thirty-four vehicles and nineteen thousand one hundred and forty-four persons in the year ending November 30, 1876; and two hundred and eighteen thousand two hundred and sixty-six vehicles and seven hundred and three thousand six hundred and tifty-eight persons in the year ending November 30, 1877..
+During the first mentioned year fourteen million one hundred and twenty-three thousand six hundred and forty-one gallons of water were used on the grounds; during the latter year, seventeen million eight hundred and twenty-two thousand six hundred gallons.

-The length of roadway constructed is twenty-five thousand eight hundred and eighty-two feet, representing an area of one million six hundred thousand eight hundred and thirty square feet.
+The length of roadway constructed is thirty-five thousand eight hundred and eighty-two linear feet, representing an area of one million six hundred thousand eight hundred and thirty square feet.

 About ten thousand linear feet of walks have been graded and macadamized in the Park, of which somewhat less than half is fully surfaced, while the remainder requires only a thin layer of screened rock for their completion.
 There are ten thousand seven hundred linear feet of walk graded, ready for macadamizing, in the avenue.
-This, with the ten thousand six hundred feet macadamized in the Park, and about two thousand five hundred feet more now under construction, makes twenty-eight thousand eight hundred linear feet, or somewhat over four miles of walk, which may be placed in serviceable condition at a reasonable expense during the present year.
+This, with the ten thousand six hundred feet macadamized in the Park, and about two thousand five hundred feet more now under construction, makes twenty-eight thousand eight hundred linear feet, or somewhat over four miles of walk, which may be placed in serviceable condition at a reasonable expense during the presrent year.